Dreams of the Deep

 Her eyes moved over them.
 The professional read, fast and automatic.
 The same assessment Lev was running on her, running on the man behind her, running on everything: the dock, the lighting, the sound of the air system, the temperature through his suit.
 Everyone sizing everyone up in the first three seconds, all of them pretending they weren’t.

-She led them aft through a main corridor wide enough for two abreast and a cargo pallet.
+She led them aft through a main corridor wide enough for two abreast and a cargo pallet, guide rails bolted along both walls at hip height.
+Past the dock gallery, past the junction nearest the hatch, deeper into the station.
+The route she’d chosen, the sequence she’d decided on.
+Systems first.
+People later.
 Founder-era construction: sealed rock faced with composite panels, bolted at intervals, the kind of work you did when you had time and materials and believed what you were building would last.
 Most of the strip lighting worked.
 A few sections were dim, and the dim ones had been dim for a while.
 The mounting brackets had that look.

 “Atmospheric processing failed thirty-one hours ago,” Koss said.
 She moved through the corridor without looking back.
 She knew they’d keep up.
 “Primary recycler seized.
-Breck got the bypass running in forty minutes.”
+Bearing failure cascaded into the catalytic bed.
+Breck had the bypass running in forty minutes, which is good, because the alternative was eighty-three people on whatever air was in the sealed sections and that’s maybe four hours.”
 She indicated the man behind them, who was following at a distance that said escort, not company.
-“The bypass is holding but it’s not rated for the whole station.
-We sealed the forward ring to reduce volume.”
+“The bypass is running about sixty percent of what we need.
+It’s holding.
+It’s not rated for the whole station, so we sealed the forward ring to reduce the volume we’re asking it to handle.
+That was step one.
+Step two was moving everyone aft.
+Step three was calling you, which I did after one and two because I wanted to tell you what we’d already done, not ask you what to do.”

 “The forward ring is open,” Lev said.